rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 >
 > Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

+### Are there any issues or concerns you had regarding the governance and leadership of the teams, project groups, or working groups you participated in?

+Free Form

+> **justification**
+>
+> The previous question poses the risk of hiding specific issues in teams if
+> the user is a member of multiple teams or groups but is only disatisfied with
+> the governance of a subset of them.
+This question makes room for specific
+> concerns to be voiced while still gathering an evaluation of the users
+> general experience across all their teams.

+### I felt positive about my own leadership within the project.

+**Skip if not a leader of a team or group**

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> Suggested by @manishearth.
+Useful for identifying problems within project governance.

+### I feel the Rust Project was healthy while I was actively involved.

+**Skip if not a member of the Rust Project.**

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> Useful for sentiment analysis and gagues the severity of the problems identified
+> in the subsequent questions.

+### In general I felt positive about the health of the teams, project groups, and working groups I participated in.

+**Skip if not a member of the Rust Project.**

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> Useful for sentiment analysis and gagues the severity of the problems identified
+> in the subsequent questions.

+### Are there any issues or concerns you had regarding the health of the teams, project groups, or working groups you participated in?

+Free Form

+> **justification**
+>
+> The previous question poses the risk of hiding specific issues in teams if
+> the user is a member of multiple teams or groups but is only disatisfied with
+> the  health of a subset of them.
+This question makes room for specific
+> concerns to be voiced while still gathering an evaluation of the users
+> general experience across all their teams.

+### Were you burnt out or did you feel you were at risk of burning out?

+Select all that apply:

+- I was burnt out.
+- I was at risk of burning out.
+- I was not burnt out when I stopped contributing but I had been in the past.
+- I have not been burnt out.

+### If you've experienced burnout, was it related to your contributions to the Rust project?

+- Yes
+- No

+> **justification**
+>
+> Answers a specific question we have.
+>
+> * Is burnout a major issue across the Rust Project?

 ### What made you stop contributing?